Word problem (mathematics education): Purpose and skill development

 The discussion in this section and the previous one urge the examination of how these research findings can affect teacher education.
 One of the first ways is that when a teacher understands the solution structure of word problems, they are likely to have an increased understanding of their students' comprehension levels.
 Each of these research studies supported the finding that, in many cases, students do not often struggle with executing the mathematical procedures.
 Rather, the comprehension gap comes from not having a firm understanding of the connections between the math concepts and the semantics of the realistic problems.
 As a teacher examines a student's solution process, understanding each of the steps will help them understand how to best accommodate their specific learning needs.
 Another thing to address is the importance of teaching and promoting multiple solution processes.
 Procedural fluency is often times taught without an emphasis on conceptual and applicable comprehension.
-This leaves students with a gap between their mathematical understanding and their realistic problem solving skills.
+This leaves students with a gap between their mathematical understanding and their skill in solving mathematical problems.
 The ways in which teachers can best prepare for and promote this type of learning will not be discussed here.